Parent and carer wellbeing

 Understanding and navigating your own mental health as a parent will help set you and your family up for success; it will help you be in a better place and help your child grow and develop in their surrounding environment.

-When you have children, it is normal to face challenges and grow alongside them as a family.
-Having a mental health condition makes some of these challenges more difficult.
+When raising children, it is normal to face challenges and grow alongside them as a family.
+Living with a mental health condition makes some days mores challenging- but you're not alone.

 Tips for living with a mental health condition

-• Stay connected as much as you can with your child.
-Your child can often bring out the best in you and have a refreshing outlook on a situation.
-Don’t underestimate their potential to contribute and connect.
+- stay connected with your child as much as you can.
+Children often bring out our best values and provide a fresh perspective.
+Don’t underestimate their potential to contribute